dbt-labs/docs.getdbt.com/website/docs/docs/guides/debugging-errors.md

 ---
 ## General process of debugging
 Learning how to debug is a skill, and one that will make you great at your role!
-1. Read the error message — we try our best to write as much information as possible.
-It will normally contain the type of error, and the file where the error occurred.
-There's more details about different types of errors below.
+1. Read the error message — when writing the code behind dbt, we try our best to make error messages as useful as we can.
+The error message dbt produces will normally contain the type of error (more on these error types below), and the file where the error occurred.
 2. Inspect the file that was known to cause the issue, and see if there's an immediate fix.
 3. Isolate the problem — for example, by running one model a time, or by undoing the code that broke things.
 4. Get comfortable with compiled files and the logs.